Ohio State: Farmers Must Reduce Phosphorus Discharge Feeding Toxic Algae That Blooms On Lake Erie

 “The HABs threaten the health of animals and humans.
 Boiling the water will not make it safe to drink or cook with.
 Boiling the water may make the situation even more dangerous.
 Residents have been ordered to restricted uses of the water: Healthy adults can wash their hands and shower with the water, but children or adults with weak immune systems should not.
 Symptoms of poisoning from microcystin include diarrhea, nausea, dizziness, and abnormal liver functioning.
 According to the EPA, severe poisonings from the toxin can include respiratory arrest and seizures.”

 Last month, the State of Michigan decided to designate its section of Lake Erie as “an impaired waterway,” because the harmful algae is damaging fish and other wildlife, according to a report in Detroit News.
 The area affected by the declaration is less than two percent of the Great Lake, but the designation was required under the federal Clean Water Act, because shoreline monitoring and analysis of satellite imagery made it clear that the western Lake Erie basin did not meet Michigan’s water quality standards.
-Heidi Grether, director of the state Department of Environmental Quality, explained the reason for the designation to Detroit News, which reported that blue-green algae bloom have been a clear problem since 1990s.
+Heidi Grether, director of the state Department of Environmental Quality, explained the reason for the designation to Detroit News, which reported that blue-green algae blooms have been a clear problem since the 1990s.

 How much would you be willing to pay to keep toxic #algae out of Lake Erie?